 Ingredients

-- Onions: Yellow or sweet onions bring a natural sweetness that complements the potatoes.
+- Onions: Yellow or sweet onions add a little natural sweetness.

-- Optional seasonings: Garlic powder, paprika, and fresh herbs can be added to customize the flavors to your preference.
+- Optional seasonings: Garlic powder, paprika, maybe fresh herbs if you’re feeling fancy.

 Step-by-Step Recipe